rwxrob/notes/Fitness/Performance adventure cycling FTW.md

 The next mental leap wasn't hard.
 "What if I did add a rack/pack?"
 I could potentially sleep out under the stars and carry a bit of food so that I could plan routes that don't even have a lot of people nearby.
 Now that I have a gravel tire set I could just swap those on and unlock tons of gravel destinations like all of Two Gorges Loop.

-And, of course, the idea returned, "What if I took a few weeks off and crossed the country?"
+And, of course, the idea returned, "What if I took a few weeks off and crossed the country on mostly gravel roads?
+How long would it take if I covered at least 100 miles per day?"

+It turns out that is exactly what